Since utility pricing varies across the U.S., we’ve aggregated the lowest electricity rates by state in Q4 2018.

 Lowest electricity rate, Q4 2018

-Louisiana consumers paid the lowest residential electricity rates in the U.S. during the second quarter of 2018, according to the U.S. Energy Information Administration.
-Customers paid 9.53 cents per kilowatt hour (kWh) used during the period.
+Louisiana consumers paid the lowest residential electricity rates in the U.S. during the fourth quarter of 2018, according to the U.S. Energy Information Administration.
+Customers paid 9.07 cents per kilowatt-hour (kWh) used during the period.

-What are some other states where rates are low?
-Following are the 10 states with the lowest electricity rates during the first quarter:
+What states have the lowest electric rates?
+Following are the 10 states with the lowest electricity rates during the fourth quarter:

 Of course, electric rates aren’t low everywhere.
 Here are the states with the highest rates during the quarter:

 Where does your state rank for electricity rates?